-Like some other platforms Microsoft also gave computer manufacturers rewards for doing certain things that generated positive externalities.
-As part of the Market Development Program, Microsoft provided financial incentives for features such as boot-times, memory allocation and product configuration.
-Overall, these prohibitions and rewards contributed to Windows becoming a standard platform for computer manufacturers, manufacturers of peripherals, application developers, Internet content providers, and corporate and personal users.
-As discussed in more detail below, some aspects of them were found to exclude competition in violation of the antitrust laws.
+Like some other platforms Microsoft also gave computer manufacturers rewards, in the form of marketing dollars, for doing certain things that generated positive externalities.
+These were part of the Market Development Program.
+They included requirements for features such as boot-times, memory allocation, and product configuration.

+Overall, these prohibitions and rewards contributed to Windows becoming a standard platform for computer manufacturers, manufacturers of peripherals, application developers, internet content providers, and corporate and personal users.
+As is well known, some aspects were found to exclude competition in violation of the antitrust laws.

+IV.
 COMPETITION POLICY ISSUES

-Software platforms can create large and expanding communities by harnessing positive and negative externalities among the various groups that benefit from the platform.
+As has been described above, software platforms can create large and expanding communities by harnessing positive and negative externalities among the various groups that benefit from the platform.
 Governance systems play a key role in promoting positive externalities and restricting negatives ones.
 That is seen most clearly in rules that require platform participants to follow certain design principles that ensure compatibility and interoperability among platform components.
 The force of a governance system ultimately depends on the ability to exclude economic agents that refuse to follow the rules from participating on the platform.

-The use of these governance systems, and the exclusion of participants that violate these rules, is presumptively procompetitive.
+The use of these governance systems, and the exclusion of participants that violate these rules, is presumptively pro-competitive.
 There is a clear nexus between the rules, standards, and enforcement mechanisms that software platforms typically use and an effort to maximize the economic value to the community through the promotion of positive externalities and the restriction of negative ones.
 These rules, standards, and enforcement mechanisms are used across software platforms of all sizes and are typically unconnected with efforts to engage in anticompetitive behavior.
-Many governance systems regulate community standards such as prohibiting participants from engaging in fraudulent or malicious behavior that could not raise any concerns over anticompetitive behavior.
+Many governance systems regulate community standards that could not remotely affect competition, such as prohibiting participants from engaging in fraudulent or malicious behavior.